orchid00/The_Carpentries_info/carpentries_style_shared_lessons.md

 If you want your lessons to be part of the Carpentries curriculum you can propose them to [The Carpentries Incubator](https://github.com/carpentries-incubator/proposals){:target="_blank"}:
 The Incubator will serve as a single point of entry for lessons or ideas at any stage in the development process.
+Some of the lessons here are transitioning to the incubator.

 ## R